 Heroes don't always get respect: Even as the violin was becoming a legendary instrument in the hands of Paganini, the viola and clarinet were quietly supporting ensembles with harmony and counterpoint.
 Professor Carl Reinecke taught harmony to many famous composers and grew a colossal set of mutton chops, but somehow his music isn't as well-known in the 21st century.
-This trio concert with viola, clarinet, and piano puts the spotlight on a group that Mozart wrote for while bowling, featuring heroic music by Reinecke, Paul Jeanjean, Max Bruch, and more.
+This trio concert with viola, clarinet, and piano puts the spotlight on a group that Mozart wrote for while bowling, featuring heroic music by Reinecke, Max Bruch, and more.

 Love & Loss

 Join us for a program of romance and lament featuring strings and oboe.
 Hear some late Romantic chamber music with a double serving of cello and poetry by a Kentucky author.

 Dazzling European virtuoso Lenka Pellant, known as one of the co-founders and former concertmaster of the Lexington Chamber Orchestra, returns to Lexington to perform Vivaldi's Four Seasons.
 The St. Luke Choral Scholars quartet will also perform, making for an unforgettable evening of music!